25th Nov 2024

 High Throughput Analysis of Cannabinoids by LC-UV Cannabinoid Profiles

-One in seven Americans say they use CBD products, according to a recent study by Gallup.
+One out of every seven Americans reports using CBD products, according to a recent study by Gallup.

-More than 100 cannabinoids have been isolated from cannabis to date.
-While methods have been published that show the separation of these major cannabinoids, many do not take into account the possibility of interference from other cannabinoids that may be present.
+To date, over 100 cannabinoids have been isolated from cannabis.
+While several methods have been developed to separate these primary cannabinoids, many of them overlook the potential interference from other cannabinoids that could be present in the sample.

 Additionally, some terpenes have been shown to absorb UV light at 228 nm, the wavelength cannabinoids are typically detected, which can result in an additional source of interference.
 This is most problematic in concentrates where minor cannabinoids can be enriched to detectable levels that were not observed in the flower.
 In a study by Restek, it was found that minor terpene interferences could potentially impact the quantitation of CBGA and THCVA if present in high enough concentrations, but the quantitative analysis of these cannabinoids is currently not required.